Learning to Feel the Future: DreamTacVLA for Contact-Rich Manipulation: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models have shown remarkable generalization by mapping web-scale knowledge to robotic control, yet they remain blind to physical contact.
-Consequently, they struggle with contact-rich manipulation tasks that require reasoning about force, texture, and slip.
-While some approaches incorporate low-dimensional tactile signals, they fail to capture the high-resolution dynamics essential for such interactions.
-To address this limitation, we introduce \textbf{DreamTacVLA}, a framework that grounds VLA models in contact physics by learning to feel the future.
-Our model adopts a hierarchical perception scheme in which high-resolution tactile images serve as micro-vision inputs coupled with wrist-camera local vision and third-person macro vision.
-To reconcile these multi-scale sensory streams, we first train a unified policy with a Hierarchical Spatial Alignment (HSA) loss that aligns tactile tokens with their spatial counterparts in the wrist and third-person views.
-To further deepen the model’s understanding of fine-grained contact dynamics, we finetune the system with a tactile world model that predicts future tactile signals.
-To mitigate tactile data scarcity and the wear-prone nature of tactile sensors, we construct a hybrid large-scale dataset sourced from both high-fidelity digital twin and real-world experiments.
-By anticipating upcoming tactile states, DreamTacVLA acquires a rich model of contact physics and conditions its actions on both real observations and imagined consequences.
-Across contact-rich manipulation tasks, it outperforms state-of-the-art VLA baselines, achieving up to 95\% success, highlighting the importance of understanding physical contact for robust, touch-aware robotic agents.
+Vision-Language-Action (VLA) models have shown remarkable capability in mapping web-scale knowledge to robotic control, yet they remain largely blind to physical contact.
+This limits their performance on contact-rich manipulation tasks, where successful execution requires not only perceiving contact but also anticipating how contact evolves during interaction.
+To address this limitation, we introduce \textbf{DreamTacVLA}, a framework that grounds VLA models in contact interactions by learning to ``feel the future.''
+DreamTacVLA adopts a hierarchical perception scheme that integrates tactile signals with wrist-camera and third-person views.
+We first train a unified policy with a Hierarchical Spatial Alignment (HSA) loss to align these multi-scale modalities and generate a draft action.
+This draft action is then combined with future tactile embeddings predicted by a pretrained tactile world model to produce a contact-prediction latent, which anticipates the contact consequences of its own action.
+Conditioned on both the current observation and this contact-prediction latent, DreamTacVLA generates the final action for execution.
+Additionally, to mitigate tactile data scarcity and the wear-prone nature of tactile sensors, we construct a hybrid large-scale dataset from both high-fidelity digital twin and real-world experiments.
+Across four contact-rich manipulation tasks, DreamTacVLA outperforms state-of-the-art VLA and imitation-learning baselines with and without tactile sensing, achieving up to 95\% success.
+These results highlight the importance of action-conditioned tactile prediction for contact-rich robotic manipulation.
+Code, data, and videos are available at~\url{https://michaelyeah7.github.io/learning-to-feel-the-future/}.